also known as: Talaborfalu (HU), Terebla (CZ), Tereblya (RU), Tereble (Yid)

 Other spellings/names for Tereblya are Talaborfalva, Tereblye, Tereblje and Tereblja.

-Tereblya is located about 15 miles ESE of Khust (Huszt).
+Tereblya is located about fifteen miles east-southeast of Khust (Huszt).

 Jews probably settled in Tereblya in the first half of the 18th century, but were forced to leave—only returning in the mid-19th century.